 10. The thought of sharing your finances terrifies you

 There are certainly couples who keep their finances separate.
 But if we’re being honest here, money often muddies the relationship waters, even if you and your partner do commit to keeping your own bank accounts.
 With a dinner here and an anniversary gift there, your earnings are bound to cross paths at some point.
 But if you’re just not willing to share the fruits of your labor with any other person, the single life is calling your name.

 Interestingly — although not too surprisingly — financial issues are often behind relationship rifts.
 According to the American Institute of CPAs, “Couples average three arguments a month about financial issues.”
-Additionally, three in 10 couples who are married or live together admit they’ve been deceitful about money.
+Additionally, 3 in 10 couples who are married or live together admit they’ve been deceitful about money.
 If it’s just not worth it to you, you’re better off if you just take your money and run.